johnliudk/isaac_omniverse_example/0_Setup/README.md

 ./omniverse-kit-remote.sh --help
 ```

-## Common Docker Network
+## Docker Network (Optional)

-If containers like `isaac_sdk` and `isaac_sim` is running on the same machine, a common network can be created for easy inter-container communication.
+If containers like `isaac_sdk` and `isaac_sim` is running on the same machine, a dedicate docker network can be created for easy inter-container communication.

 - Create network